Blog

 5. Think through any business pivots that could keep cash flow going.

 Restaurants, one of the business segments that has been hit hardest by COVID-19, have turned to online merchandise sales to try to keep some cash flowing.
-Nonprofits are also cropping up to pay restaurants to make meals for healthcare workers
+Nonprofits are also cropping up to pay restaurants to make meals for healthcare workers.

 Fashion businesses from big brands to local alteration shops and seamstresses have pivoted to making masks for consumers, as well as scrubs and gowns for healthcare workers.

-Distilleries have switched from making vodka to hand sanitizer
+Distilleries have switched from making vodka to hand sanitizer.

 The list of industries switching things up right now is endless.
 And you might be able to get in on that trend, too.
 Think about your core skills and offerings, and if there’s any way you could safely reach a different customer base, or tweak your services to bring in some cash flow to see you through this challenging time.